GoogleCloudPlatform/community/tutorials/cloud-iot-hybrid/index.md

 If you do not already have a development environment set up with [gcloud](https://cloud.google.com/sdk/downloads), it is recommended that you use [Cloud Shell](https://cloud.google.com/shell/docs/) for any command line instructions.

-Set the name of the Cloud IoT Core settings you are using to environment variables:
+Set the name of the IoT Core settings you are using to environment variables:

     export CLOUD_REGION=us-central1
     export CLOUD_ZONE=us-central1-c